albanie/mcnNMS/README.md

 function.
 However, if you have access to a GPU, it is possible to compute the overlaps between boxes in parallel before picking indices in a single pass over the inputs.
-This can yield a dramatic speed up when processing large numbers of boxes, and it is the approach taken in object detection frameworks like [Faster R-CNN](https://arxiv.org/abs/1506.01497) which perform this operation on every forward pass for region proposal.
-The code in this repo is a direct port of Shaoqing Ren's nms mex code (linked above).
+This can yield a dramatic speed up when processing large numbers of boxes (it is the approach taken in object detection frameworks like [Faster R-CNN](https://arxiv.org/abs/1506.01497) which perform this operation on every forward pass for region proposal).
+The code in this repo is a direct port of Shaoqing Ren's nms mex code.